 James N. Dicks has been working in the San Diego County criminal justice system for over 30 years.
 Our team at jD Law Criminal Defense Attorneys will find the best line of defense to protect your freedom, your career, and your reputation.

-We have used the following strategies to successfully defend clients who were accused of domestic violence:
+We have used the following strategies to successfully defend clients who were accused of domestic violence in North County:

 - Lack of evidence